Wings of Hope (charity): Programs

 Wings of Hope partners with local organizations in ten countries outside of the U.S., using aviation to help them deliver health care resources to isolated communities.
 As of 2021, Wings of Hope operated in Belize, Cambodia, Colombia, Ecuador, Haiti, Nicaragua, Papua New Guinea, Paraguay, Tanzania, and Zambia.

 Medical Relief and Air Transport Program

 Through its Medical Relief and Air Transport Program, Wings of Hope provides free medical flights within a 900-mile radius of its St. Louis-area headquarters.
 In a typical year, the organization flies more than 200 patients and their caregivers to medical care.

 Soar into STEM

-Wings of Hope's Soar into STEM program provides middle and high school students project-based learning connections to STEM curriculum, as well as education on Wings of Hope's activities.
+Wings of Hope's Soar into STEM program provides middle and high school students with project-based learning connections to STEM curriculum, as well as education on Wings of Hope's activities.